 23030302 ESG Web PageEUMeasures1200x200

 The EU has set ambitious goals to ensure that renewable energy production targets are met.
-To ensure that the green transition is speeded up and that European industries are ready for these changes, the Commission adopted the REPowerEU Plan in May 2022[1].
+To ensure that the green transition is sped up and that European industries are ready for these changes, the Commission adopted the REPowerEU Plan in May 2022.

-The RepowerEU Plan focuses on long-term commitments to promote massive investments in renewable energy production and enhance long-term energy efficiency, as well as short-term measures to encourage energy savings and contingency measures in case of severe supply disruption.
+The REPowerEU Plan focuses on long-term commitments to promote massive investments in renewable energy production and enhance long-term energy efficiency, as well as short-term measures to encourage energy savings and contingency measures in case of severe supply disruption.

 In the REPowerEU Plan the Commission proposes to increase the EU’s 2030 target for percentage of total energy provided by renewables from the current 40% provided under the “Fit for 55” package to 45%.
-The REPowerEU Plan envisages total EU renewable energy generation capacities at 1,236 GW by 2030, compared to 1,067 GW by 2030 under Fit for 55.
+The REPowerEU Plan envisages total EU renewable energy generation capacities at 1,236 GW by 2030, compared to 1,067 GW by 2030 under “Fit for 55”.

 Cleary Posts